DonnchaC/onionbalance/docs/index.rst

 regularly:

 - Load balancing between up to 60 backend hidden services
-- Storage of the hidden service private key separate to th hidden service hosts
+- Storage of the hidden service private key separate to the hidden service hosts